SkoolNotes/Taproot/2020BIO101/KBhBIO101Evolution.md

 ## Speciation
 When does many many mutations build up into one new species?

-1. Establishing a barrier to gene flow
+1. Establishing a barrier to gene flow (like, a large ocean)
 2. Genetic divergence accumulation until reproductive seperation

 Variation => Natural Selection => Evolution => Speciation